andreaspe76/Portfolio_Project_2/README.md

 - __Background Color__

-- Using javascript, after each turn, the background color of the game area is changing, depending to who won.
+- Using javascript, after each turn, the background color of the game area is changing, depending on who won.
 - This makes it easier for the player to register the winner of each turn.

 <p align="center">